 Use glue

-Now, it’s time to bind the rubber to your wood pieces so they can become actual stamps.
-My first stamp came out wrong because I applied the glue exactly in reverse of what I should have done.
-When applying glue, you need to apply it where the reflection is pointing at in the mirror.
+My first stamp came out wrong because I applied the glue exactly the opposite of what I should have done.
+When applying glue, you need to apply it where the reflection is pointing in the mirror.

 Start using the stamp